aehaq/React-Memory-Test/README.md

 Aside from whether or not the image in question has been clicked before, this logic also keeps track of the scores, and sends different game messages to indicate your current performance in the game.

 # Learning Points
-- Setting up and dploying react apps
+- Creating React Apps and developing with an active test-build open in browser for more fluid bug and feature testing
-- Using JSX to insert variables into html
+- Using JSX to insert JavaScript variables directly into HTML code, allowing for dynamic alteration of the DOM.
-- Using set state
+- Setting and updating an App's State to alter JavaScript elements as a direct result of user input.
-- Following React MVC
+- Following React standard MVC, including isolation of component features which are then exported to and controlled by a central App JavaScript file.
-- Components for React
+- Deploying an application to GitHub Pages.

 # Author
 Azfar Haq - [GitHub](https://github.com/aehaq)